 Incorporating a natural cave formed by an earthquake along the Balcones Fault Line, Wonder World Park offers cave tours, educational earthquake programs, a wildlife park, train rides, and many more activities for the whole family.

 Longhorn Caverns are a Hill Country wonder that has housed Comanche Indians, Confederate Soldiers and, perhaps, an outlaw or two.
 Today the site is a state park, offering a number of tours and educational programs.

-Schlitterbahn Corpus Christi
+Waves Resort Corpus Christi

-Schlitterbahn is located on the island portion of Corpus Christi.
+The Waves Resort, formerly Schlitterbahn, is located on the island portion of Corpus Christi.
 The park features not only a ton of great rides but also a full-service hotel, the Veranda Restaurant, a golf club, and tennis courts, making it as close to an all-inclusive resort as can be found along the Texas Gulf Coast.